 Besides continually improving your vacation rental, you will have to manage your property to improve your vacancy rates.
 If you live nearby and have extra time, managing the rental yourself won’t be an issue.

 However, if you have multiple properties, don’t live nearby, or don’t have time, hiring a good property management company is a viable option.

-Some of the common required processes to successfully manage your rental property are:
+Some of the commonly required processes to successfully manage your rental property are:

 - Cleaning.
 Chris Brown, CEO at Tudor Housing Consulting, says, “The first impression of any place can help the visitors make a decision, and cleanliness can be a major factor for that first impression.
 Also, the world’s perspective has changed towards cleaning since the pandemic, and everyone is more critical about it.
 Therefore, you must offer proper sanitization services to satisfy customer needs.”

 - Check-in and Check out.
 When guests come to your property, you will have to check them in.
 You will need to provide them with access to the property, parking instructions, driving/ parking directions, and any other information they will need.
 Matt, the CEO of Nexus Homebuyers, offers a tip, ” Provided an automated check-in and check out.
 Everyone loves the concept of privacy, and you can provide your customers with just that by incorporating automated services into your rental space.
 This will add a sense of respecting privacy on your behalf and can go a long way in saving time and keeping things professional between you and your tenant.”

 - Property UpKeep.
 Occasionally, you will have to repaint walls, fix broken fences, and perform other necessary tasks in upkeeping the property.
 Make sure that you budget for this accordingly.